Taoist Tai Chi™ in Edmonton

 In December 1990, our lease came up for renewal and Master Moy suggested that rather than continuing to rent the second floor, we should simply buy the whole building.
 With Master Moy’s guidance and the efforts of many volunteers, that dream became a reality.
 Master Moy quickly contacted the other Taoist Tai Chi™ clubs to suggest they ‘send money’.
 And they did.
 Those interest-free loans, in combination with our savings and the financial support of participant donations, allowed us to purchase the building outright.
 In November 1991, we celebrated the grand opening and were delighted to have Master Moy lead the first workshop in what was now our new building.

 For Master Moy, a good kitchen was always an important aspect of clublife.
 In the mid 1990’s we renovated, expanding the temple space upstairs and moving the kitchen downstairs to a much larger area.
 Master Moy encouraged us to put in a full Chinese kitchen with three commercial-sized woks.
 At the time, it was hard to imagine us ever needing quite that much kitchen.
 Today our participants continue to enjoy the community-building aspects of preparing and sharing meals together at workshops, between workshops and for special events such as our annual Chinese New Year Banquet, our Beginners’ Day Dinners and our Branch Christmas Party.
 We have also put all that kitchen to good use in helping others.
-A couple times each year since 2006 we have prepared and transported hot food to Edmonton’s Mustard Seed Church where we often serve over 300 meals a night to those in need.
+Twice a year, over several years, we prepared and transported hot food to Edmonton’s Mustard Seed Church where we would often serve over 300 meals a night to those in need.

 Currently in Edmonton, we continue to offer Taoist Tai Chi™ classes from our main location on Stony Plain Road, as well as five part-time locations throughout the city.
 We also hold classes in the communities immediately surrounding Edmonton: Fort Saskatchewan, St. Albert and Sherwood Park.
 In addition, the Edmonton Branch supports classes in smaller centres such as Camrose, Leduc, Lloydminster, Wetaskiwin, Whitecourt in Alberta and Yellowknife in the Northwest Territories.